HPS Equity & Diversity Commitment

 - The Center for Equity in Urban Education at Elms College provides paraprofessionals with the opportunity to earn their bachelor’s degrees so they can pursue a teaching license.
 The Center for Equity in Urban Education (CEUE) seeks to increase the number and diversity of qualified teachers in Chicopee, Holyoke, and Springfield.
 Additionally, the CEUE offers accompanying professional learning opportunities for experienced educators and current school leaders.

-- Paradigm Shift is a partnership-led collaborative effort to support black and Latino classroom paraprofessionals to become teachers.
+- Paradigm Shift is a partnership-led collaborative effort to support black and Latinx classroom paraprofessionals to become teachers.
 Paradigm Shift seeks to transform the teacher pipeline and create an educated workforce more representative of and responsive to students in the communities served by their schools.
 Last summer, HPS leaders joined local school districts in a Day of Practice with Paradigm Shift, also known as the Diverse Teacher Workforce Coalition to share practices and create plans for cultural proficient and responsive environments for all schools and is working with TNTP, Inc. to better align human resources’ practices with the coalition’s goals and district priorities.

 - Teach for America is a program for college graduates who are committed to educational equity and excellence.
 Corps members receive alternative certification through coursework taken while completing the program.
 All corps members are required to attend an intensive summer training program that includes teaching summer school.